 Growing up with exchange students living with us from all over the world, I have always been curious to see what else was out there.
 I suppose this was the trip that really got the ball rolling though.
 Once I learned I could travel by myself and I was finished with school, my options seemed endless after having learned that cheap travel is very doable.

-That winter I moved to Las Vegas to be a gogo dancer and quickly transitioned over to being a cocktail waitress within a few months.
-I didn’t know what I wanted to do after college (and still don’t, shocker) except that I wanted to make money and travel.
+That winter I moved to Las Vegas to be a gogo dancer and transitioned over to being a cocktail waitress within a few months.
+I didn’t know what I wanted to do after college, except that I wanted to make money and travel.
 Well it turns out, I picked the perfect job for that!
 At the end of that summer I took my second solo trip to Spain.
 I visited my exchange student sisters in Madrid that had lived with me previously, then went to Ibiza to meet some girl friends for a few days, and finished in Barcelona by myself.

 I really started to get the hang of it and didn’t mind going anywhere alone.
 It was great actually, I never had to coordinate with anyone else’s schedules or financial restrictions, I got to do exactly what I wanted, when I wanted.
 People started noticing I was traveling a lot and I started to have friends ask if they could meet up with me in certain places, and I enjoyed that too.
 I would just give them my itinerary and tell them they could join in whenever.

-My longest trip so far was to Bali and Thailand for 6 weeks last winter while I was off work after cocktailing seasonally at a day club here in Vegas (SUPER perfect job for travelers- you only work 7 months out of the year!).
-This was the TRUE game changer.
-A got a taste for long term back packing (although I made the rookie mistake of taking a giant suitcase- NEVER AGAIN!) and I’ve been dreaming of my future long term journey ever since.
-That trip also inspired this blog.
+That trip inspired this blog along with me becoming a Photographer.
 So many friends or acquaintances on facebook were shocked that I would go to such a far away country, for so long, and by myself – especially as a female.
 Any chance I got, I would try to talk other people into doing the same.
 I had THE time of my life and wanted everyone I knew to experience something similar and stop making travel seem so impossible in their heads.

-I’m not sure if that’s just American culture or all countries, but almost everyone I know has this false idea of travel.
-They think it’s unattainable, only for rich retired people or something.
-I met travelers from all walks of life on my trip and learned that really anyone can do it.
-So trust me when I say that you can do it with or with out a lot of money.
+I’m not sure if it is just American culture or all countries, but almost everyone I know has this false idea of travel.
+They think it’s unattainable, only for rich or retired people.
+Let me tell you that I have met travelers from ALL walks of life on my trips and learned that really ANYONE can do it.
+With all the programs out there like Couch Surfing, Work-Away and WOOFing, you can do it with or with out a lot of money.
 The first step is to just believe that you can and stop creating false boundaries for your self that society teaches us.

 Cheers and Happy Travels!